 - the employee is fit to return to work;

-- the employee is suffering from a permanent disability or illness and therefore is unable or unfit to return to work, in which case his or her employment contract will end and the employee will be entitled to a state pension; or
+- the employee is suffering from a permanent disability or illness and therefore is unable or unfit to return to work, in which case their employment contract will end and the employee will be entitled to a state pension; or

-- the employee does not suffer from a permanent disability or illness, is expected to recover, but remains unfit for work, in which case he or she may be entitled to a further extension of up to six months.
+- the employee does not suffer from a permanent disability or illness and is expected to recover, but remains unfit for work, in which case they may be entitled to a further extension of up to six months.
 The maximum potential period of sick leave is therefore 24 months.

-Sick pay for non-work related injuries and illnesses An employee is entitled to a percentage of his or her salary, the total amount of which is capped at €3,751.20 per month (as at January 1 2017).
+Sick pay for non-work related injuries and illnesses An employee is entitled to a percentage of their salary, the total amount of which is capped at €3,751.20 per month.
 The multiplier used to determine the amount of sick pay is known as the ‘average daily base’ as used to calculate the social security contributions that applied during the month before the sick leave:

 - days one to three – there is no statutory requirement for either the employer or the state to pay the employee;

-- days four to 20 – the employee is entitled to sick pay from the employer equal to 60% of his or her reference salary (capped).
+- days four to 20 – the employee is entitled to sick pay from the employer equal to 60% of their reference salary (capped).
 This amount cannot be recovered from the state; and

-- day 21 onwards – the employee is entitled to sick pay from the employer equal to 75% of his or her reference salary (capped).
+- day 21 onwards – the employee is entitled to sick pay from the employer equal to 75% of their reference salary (capped).
 This amount can be recovered from the state.

 After 18 months’ sick leave, the employer will no longer be obliged to pay sickness-related social security contributions for the employee.

-Sick pay for work related injuries and illness For work related injuries and illnesses, the employee is entitled to sick pay from the employer equal to 75% of his or her reference salary (capped) from day one onwards.
+Sick pay for work related injuries and illness For work related injuries and illnesses, the employee is entitled to sick pay from the employer equal to 75% of their reference salary (capped) from day one onwards.
 This amount can be recovered from the Mutua Madrileña (a non-profit Spanish insurer).